amirahnasihah/frontend-development/02-frontend-with-react/javascript-for-react.md

 funDecl();
 ```

-Once invoked, you will see
+Once invoked, you will see You're doing great! on the console.